Yingying Zhang is missing and presumed dead, authorities say

 Suspect changes story, FBI says

 Authorities have said Christensen changed his story about what he was doing that day.
+At first he told them he couldn’t remember where he was at the time Zhang disappeared, the complaint says.

 He first said he couldn’t remember where he was between 2 p. m. and 3 p. m. on the day of the kidnapping, the complaint says.
 He later told authorities he was probably sleeping or playing video games “at his residence all day,” the FBI agent writes in the complaint.